What if I were to tell you that I know what God’s will is for your life? Sound a little iffy?

 That’s pretty clear.
 And I didn’t say it, God did.

-I recently read a book called Lessons I Learned in the Dark: Steps to Walking by Faith, Not by Sight by Jennifer Rothschild.
-She talks about how she lost her sight at the age of 15 and how she’s learned to be thankful for her life in the 30 years since that time.
-In the book she says, “I genuinely thank God for what I do have, because it’s so much greater than what I’ve lost.”
+In her book, Lessons I Learned in the Dark: Steps to Walking by Faith, Not by Sight, Jennifer Rothschild talks about how she lost her sight at 15 and how she’s learned to be thankful for her life in the 30 years since that time.
+She says, “I genuinely thank God for what I do have, because it’s so much greater than what I’ve lost.”